The Best Comprehensive Guide for Independent Insurance Brokers

-Additionally, if you’re interested in the health insurance sector, you can work towards a Health Insurance Association (HIA) certificate that is offered by America’s Health Insurance Plans (AHIP).
+If you’re interested in the health insurance sector, you can work toward a Health Insurance Association (HIA) certificate that is offered by America’s Health Insurance Plans (AHIP).

 Similarly, if your interests lie in financial planning, you can get the Certified Financial Planner (CFP) certificate that is offered by the Certified Financial Planner Board of Standards.

 Note: To obtain a CFP certificate, you will need a minimum of three years of experience in financial planning.
-You will also need to sit for an exam that covers several related subject areas like general planning principal, tax and retirement planning, risk management, and other similar subjects.
+You will also need to sit for an exam that covers several related subject areas like general planning principal, tax and retirement planning, and risk management.

 So, let us help you become the insurance broker we know you’re capable of becoming.
 Sign up for our membership plan today!